EnviroDIY/ModularSensors/README.md

 - The **modemStatusPin** is the pin that indicates whether the modem is turned on and it is clear to send data.
 If you use -1, the modem is assumed to always be ready.
 - The **modemSleepRqPin** is the _pin_ used to put the modem to sleep or to wake it up.
 - The **ModemSleepType** controls _how the modemSleepRqPin is used_ to put the modem to sleep between readings.
-    - Use _"held"_ if the SleepRq pin is held HIGH to keep the modem awake, as with a Sodaq GPRSBee rev6.
+    - Use _"modem_sleep_held"_ if the SleepRq pin is held HIGH to keep the modem awake, as with a Sodaq GPRSBee rev6.
-    - Use _"pulsed"_ if the SleepRq pin is pulsed high and then low to wake the modem up, as with an Adafruit Fona or Sodaq GPRSBee rev4.
+    - Use _"modem_sleep_pulsed"_ if the SleepRq pin is pulsed high and then low to wake the modem up, as with an Adafruit Fona or Sodaq GPRSBee rev4.
-    - Use _"reverse"_ if the SleepRq pin is held LOW to keep the modem awake, as with all XBees.
+    - Use _"modem_sleep_reverse"_ if the SleepRq pin is held LOW to keep the modem awake, as with all XBees.
-    - Use *"always_on"* if you do not want the library to control the modem power and sleep.
+    - Use *"modem_always_on"* if you do not want the library to control the modem power and sleep.
 - Please see the section "[Notes on Arduino Streams and Software Serial](#SoftwareSerial)" for more information about what streams can be used along with this library.

 Once the modem has been set up, these functions are available: